 Marta Masferrer is a Cuban-American director and editor whose films have screened at festivals internationally including Cinequest, Cannes Short Film Corner, and SXSW, among many others.
 Her graduate thesis film, ASTERNAUTS showed at over 40 international film festivals picking up over 13 awards including Porto7 International Short Film Festival (Best Screenplay), HollyShorts Film Festival (Best Cinematography), Cortopolis Festival International de Madrid (Audience Award), Boston Sci-Fi (Best Short SciFi), and Columbia University (Best Student Short).
 Marta is an alumna of the Berlin Talent Campus where was also a Finalist for the Berlin Talent Award.
 She is an alumna of the UCLA Professional Screenwriters program, an AIVF Screenwriting Fellow, a NALIP Documentary and Narrative Fellow, and an IFP New York Project Involve Honoree.
 More recently she served as one of the editors on LAS MARTHAS, a PBS documentary that premiered on Independent Lens in 2014.
 Marta received her MFA in Film from Columbia University where she was awarded a Dean’s Fellowship, and her BFA in Fine Art from Carnegie Mellon University where she was awarded the Wilfred Readio Award for Artistic Achievement.
 She is the founder of SOFRITO a marketing and video production company specializing in short form documentaries and branded content for networks, non-for-profits and corporations alike.
 Marta currently resides in Seattle, WA with her husband and two children.

 Catie Skipp is a documentary filmmaker from Miami, FL.
-In addition to joining THE LAST COURSE team as a producer, Catie is also an associate producer on the much anticipated feature documentary LAS SANDINISTAS (SXSW 2018, CineLatino Audience Award), which was recently acquired by AMAZON for distribution and funded by ITVS.
+In addition to joining THE LAST COURSE team as a producer, Catie is also a producer on the much anticipated feature documentary LAS SANDINISTAS (SXSW 2018, CineLatino Audience Award), which was recently acquired by AMAZON for distribution and funded by ITVS.
 Catie has also served as an assistant editor on the upcoming feature documentary, NEVERTHELESS, by Emmy award-winning documentary filmmaker Sarah Moshman; and producer on short narrative film AFUERA (LA Film Festival, Outfest, NBC ShortsFest).
 Previously, Catie served as Social Impact Coordinator for the Foundation at United Talent Agency where she guided clients on their social cause engagement.
 She began her career at Participant Media, assisting with the launch of PIVOT, a television network aimed at millennials.
 Catie directed CROSSFADE and ONE NATION, UNDER GOD?
 (C-SPAN StudentCam Award) and her writing has been featured in VICE's Creators Project.
 Catie graduated Summa Cum Laude from the University of Florida in 2013 with a B.A in Interdisciplinary Film with a focus in Anthropology and a B.S. in Business.
 Catie currently resides in Los Angeles, CA.